macrat/landns/README.md

 10.1.168.192.in-addr.arpa.
 600 IN PTR alice.pc.local. ; ID:5
 ```

-There is two way to remove record.
+There are 3 ways to remove records.

 ``` shell
 $ curl http://localhost:9353/api/v1 -X DELETE -d 'router.service.
 600 IN A 192.168.1.1 ; ID:1'  # Use DELETE method